Homeschooling High School

 There is nothing in the law that says your children must take United States History in junior high and again in senior high even though that is what most schools do.
 Instead, teach it once, covering it thoroughly even if it takes more than one year.
 Then write it on their high school transcript.
 (Because of the amount of material covered in history, most schools now teach history in periods such as US History to 1876 and Modern US History, awarding one credit for each course completed.
 Science can be done the same way: teach anatomy, botany, geology, physical science, oceanography, etc. as separate courses.
 By beginning these courses earlier, your child will not only cover more topics and gain a more thorough understanding of the topics covered, but will also have time to do more hands-on activities and lab work.)

 Plot out your course of study for the next six years.
 Habakkuk 1:2 "Write the vision, and make it plain upon tables (notebook paper!), that he may run that readeth it."
 At the start of junior high school, obtain copies of admission requirements from colleges or trade schools your child might be interested in attending.
 College and trade school catalogs are free for the asking.
 Keep these requirements in mind as you plan your course of study.
-Feel free to use my free High School Planning Form (pdf document) to help you plot your high school years.
+Feel free to use my free High School Planning Forms to help you plot your high school years.

 As your children get into their junior high and senior high years, their gifts and specific callings will become more evident.
 This is the time to expand on those subjects you've already introduced them to and begin tailoring their studies to suit each of their specific career or ministry needs.
 Two good resources that will help with this are Discovering Your God-Given Gifts by Don and Katie Fortune and The Checklist by Cindy Downes.